๐ฒ North Carolina Eviction Notice Laws

 - Pet Deposit: An additional reasonable, nonrefundable pet deposit is allowed

-- Trust Account: Must be held in a trust account at a licensed NC bank or savings institution — cannot be commingled with personal funds
+- Trust Account: Must be held in a trust account at a licensed NC bank โ cannot be commingled with personal funds

-- Required Notice: Must provide the tenant written notice of the bank name and address within 30 days of receiving the deposit
+- Required Notice: Must provide tenant written notice of bank name and address within 30 days of receiving deposit

-- Return Timeline: 30 days after lease termination and tenant vacates (can be extended to 60 days if itemized statement is sent within 30 days)
+- Return Timeline: 30 days after lease termination (can extend to 60 days if itemized statement sent within 30 days)

 - Normal Wear and Tear: Cannot be deducted from the deposit

-See our full guide to North Carolina security deposit laws for complete details including the trust account requirements and allowable deductions.
+See our full guide to North Carolina security deposit laws for complete details.

-📄 Get Free NC Security Deposit Return FormNorth Carolina requires landlords to hold security deposits in a dedicated trust account at a licensed NC bank or savings institution.
-You must provide the tenant with written notice of the bank name and address within 30 days of receiving the deposit.
-Failure to comply can result in the tenant recovering the deposit plus damages in court.
+๐ Get Free NC Security Deposit Return FormNorth Carolina requires landlords to hold security deposits in a dedicated trust account at a licensed NC bank.
+You must provide the tenant written notice of the bank name and address within 30 days of receiving the deposit.
+Failure to comply can result in the tenant recovering the deposit plus damages.

-Even with North Carolina’s fast summary ejectment process, avoiding evictions entirely saves time, money, and lost rent.
-Find reliable tenants before problems start — results delivered in 24 hours or less.
+Even with NC’s fast summary ejectment process, avoiding evictions saves time, money, and lost rent.
+Find reliable tenants before problems start โ results delivered in 24 hours or less.

 North Carolina Habitability Laws